Travelling with a large family: a complete file

 « Should children be allowed to participate in baggage preparation? »

 Let your children participate in baggage preparation to teach them the art of folding clothes.
 If you are not yet an expert in the field, follow the tutorial “How to pack your suitcase” video by Marc Beaugé, the style guy of The Daily Show: it’s practical and fun.
 Plan a small backpack per traveller for the road and arrange its contents together so that each child learns to prepare his or her bag.
-The little ones will appreciate this attention and will be all the more happy to carry their bag as soon as it contains their own business as well as games for the journey.
+The little ones will appreciate this attention and will be all the happier to carry their bag as soon as it contains their own business as well as games for the journey.
 Avoid, however, them taking away their entire toy box.

 « How to take care of the little ones during the trip? »